-Simply scoop or funnel the powder into the capsule, use a dinner knife to remove any excess powder from the top, and close the capsule tightly.
+Simply scoop or funnel the powder into the capsule.
+Use a dinner knife to remove any excess powder from the top and close the capsule tightly.

-To insert your suppository:
+To insert the suppository:

-- Although you can insert the suppository at any angle, many women find it helpful to lie on their back with bent knees.
+- Although you can insert the suppository at any angle, many people find it helpful to lie on their back with bent knees.
 You can also stand with your knees bent and your feet a few inches apart.

 - Gently insert one suppository as far as it can comfortably go into your vagina.
 You may use your finger or use the type of applicator that comes with anti-thrush treatments.